Siddharth-Rajput/Internship-Scraper/README.md

 # Internship Scapper

 As all of you know its the internship season and the most popular place to find it is internshala.com.
-One fin day an idea came into my mind that why should we visit the site again and again instead we can scape our preferred intership with python and that day this tool was born.
-Enough of this story telling lets get into the details
+One fin day an idea came into my mind that why should we visit the site again and again instead we can scape our preferred(favourite) intership with python and that day this tool was born.
+Enough of this story telling lets get into the details.

 ## What it basically does

 This tool just sits on you desktop and when clicked fetches all you preffered internship from this page https://internshala.com/internships/matching-preferences.
 And displayes it in a plain terminal window with poppy text colors.
-**It also highlights the keywords that you what in internship name**
+**It also highlights the keywords that you what in internship name.**

 ### Prerequisites